-34. The Court notes that this complaint, as far as it concerns the first seven applicants, is not manifestly ill-founded within the meaning of Article 35 § 3 (a) of the Convention.
+34. The Court notes that this complaint is not manifestly ill-founded within the meaning of Article 35 § 3 (a) of the Convention.
 It further notes that it is not inadmissible on any other grounds.
 It must therefore be declared admissible.